kotor-speedruns/kotor-speedruns.github.io/Major Glitches/Anywhere Menu Glitch.md

 If you open the menu too early, you can close it and attempt to open the menu again before the item dialog pops up.
 In this way you can "buffer" a Menu Glitch.
 If you open the menu too late, the item dialog will pop up as normal.
 Just close it and loot the container to retry the glitch.

 This method of performing a Menu Glitch predated the Anywhere Menu Glitch, but it is less reliable, less flexible, and slower than the Anywhere Menu Glitch.
-Thus this version of Menu Glitch is now obsolete.
+Thus this version of Menu Glitch is now obsolete, with the exception of non-PC runs, for which AMG does not function.

-[section=Related Glitches]
+## Related Glitches

 - [Hotshots](iarwc)
 - [Fast Lane](imbom)